 Centuries later, Abraham's posterity entered into a covenant with Jehovah in the books of Exodus, Leviticus, Numbers, and Deuteronomy.
 They accepted that covenant voluntarily and under oath, i.e. of their own free will; which is really important because it forbids them to possess more than one god.
 No longer would Jehovah be a god to them; He would be their only god.

 ● Ex 20:1-3 . .
 And God proceeded to speak all these words, saying: I am Jehovah your God, who have brought you out of the land of Egypt, out of the house of slaves.
 You must not have any other gods against my face.

 "against my face" is a combination of two Hebrew words that essentially refer to God's competitors.
 In other words: it is not Jehovah's wishes to have a market share of His people's affections; no, He'll settle for nothing less than 100%. (cf. Mark 12:28-30)

-If the apostle Thomas was a Torah-trained Jew, then he was fully aware that possessing any other god but Jehovah would incur the covenant's curse upon himself.
+If the apostle Thomas was a Torah-trained Jew, then he was fully aware that possessing a god along with Jehovah-- in effect possessing multiple gods --would incur the covenant's curse upon himself.

 ● Deut 27:26 . .
 Cursed is the one who will not put the words of this law in force by doing them.